ci-and-cd/maven-build-java9/README.md

 # maven-build-java9
-Parent pom for maven projects that uses java 9
+Parent pom for maven projects that use java 9